Prezi: Uses

 The platform has been used in the conference setting by the Clinton Foundation, Lufthansa, IBM, and The Independent, and is a staple at both SXSW and TED.

 Prezi Business is designed specifically for sales and marketing professionals.
 The platform combines conversational presenting capabilities with business-focused features such as collaboration, Slack integration, and analytics.

 Prezi worked closely with the ConnectED initiative since its inauguration by President Barack Obama in 2013, providing free Prezi licenses to hundreds of thousands of Title I high school teachers across the USA.
 It has also been used for creative purposes, such as Alexandra Saemmer's digital poem Böhmische Dörfer.

 In 2022, Prezi was recognized as a recipient of the 2022 Zoom Partner Awards from Zoom Video Communications, Inc., commending the company's impactful achievements in enabling 'on-screen' content for more engaging video meetings.
 The award was presented to Prezi for the Integrated Software Vendor (ISV) Integration Partner of the Year at Zoomtopia Partner Connect.

 Prezi is widely used by businesses, educators, and professionals across various industries.
-The company has been recognized for its innovative approach to visual storytelling, with adoption by organizations such as 80% of Fortune 500 companies and all eight Ivy League universities.
-Additionally, Prezi has been instrumental in its growing presence in educational institutions, being actively used in over half of U.S. school districts.